 This is equivalent to list(range(0, 10, 1)).

 Now let's put what we've learned to work on some real problems.
 Here's our first task: for a given positive integer n, find the sum of the first n positive integers.
-If for instance n is 4, find 1 + 2 + 3 + 4.
+If for instance n is 4, we wish to compute 1 + 2 + 3 + 4.

 This is a job for iteration!
 Why?
 We do the same operation repeatedly!
 Our sum begins with 1.
-We add to that 2 to get 3.
-We add 3 to that to get 6.
-Finally we add 4 to that to get 10.
+We add 2 to get 3.
+We add 3 to get 6.
+Finally we add 4 to get 10.
 See the pattern?
 Get the next integer and add that into the sum already computed.
 Iteration is the tool when we have a process that occurs repeatedly.

 Here's how we code that up.
 (We're still function writers, so a function we will write.)